-Donald Trump Just Redefined "Right Wing" For Our Country
+Donald Trump Just Redefined "Right Wing"

 It seems like Republican presidential frontrunner Donald Trump has a knack for managing to drag any number of events, items, and activities to a new, previously unthinkable low.
 Misogynistic insults, nationally-televised debates, baseball cap styles, and the modern U.S. presidential election process are just some of them.
 And on Wednesday, Trump saying he'd punish women who undergo illegal abortions if the United States were to enact a full ban on the procedure brought the already depressing and dangerous anti-choice movement to a new national low.